Accounts

 timestamp | the timestamp for this appearance | timestamp |

-date | the date represented by the timestamp | string |
+date | the timestamp as a date (calculated) | datetime |

 When exported with the --accounting